CEI-lab/ece3400-2017/docs/index.md

 **Related to fabrication:**

-For the first time ever, we have a Skunkworks available to the class.
+For the first time ever, we have a Skunkworks available to the class complete with a laser cutter, two 3D printers, and a PCB etching station.
 This is located in PH414.
-Please be aware that only TA's (and potentially trained students) will have access to this lab, but everyone can request to have pieces 3D printed, laser cut or etched in there.
+Please be aware that only TA's (and potentially trained students) will have access to this lab, but everyone can request to have pieces 3D printed, laser cut, or etched in there.

 - A zip file "ECE3400_Fall 2017_SolidWorks.zip", with all the mechanical parts drawn in SolidWorks can be found [here](https://github.com/CEI-lab/ece3400/blob/master/docs/ECE3400_Fall%202017_SolidWorks.zip)
 - [Tutorials on Solid Works].
 Solidworks is available in many of the Phillips Hall computer labs.